Marks Percentage Calculator

 In the simplest case we have just a single exam and therefore a single test grade to work with.
-In this case the calculation is straightforward by following this formula:
+In this case the calculation to convert marks into percentage is straightforward by following this formula:

 Mark Percentage = Scored Mark / Test Maximum x 100

 "Test maximum" corresponds to the "Out of ... marks" input field in our test grade percentage calculator.

 If an exam is scored in separate test sections, or if you are calculating the percentage from several separate exams, then the following formula is applicable:

 Mark Percentage = Sum of Scored Marks / Test(s) Maximum x 100

 The sum is calculated in the usual way using simple algebra.
 Our calculator handles that for you automatically.